If you have any questions about this process, including the timeline, please contact our Office of Admissions at 724-334-5466 or [email protected].

 We strongly encourage you to obtain a current copy of your high school transcript to ensure accurate entry of your coursework completed and grades earned.
 The SRAR will include all of your high school coursework from grades 9-11 and your grade 12 schedule.
 If your senior grades are available when you enter SRAR, you can enter them at that time.

-Here is a step by step tutorial on how to complete your SRAR.
+View a step-by-step tutorial on how to complete your SRAR.

 Scores must be sent to Penn State directly from the appropriate testing agencies.